 I don’t even know if Mexico City has that many; I just know that Mexico City is giant and has everything, so I wouldn’t be surprised if they had just as many craft breweries.
 If you search for “Cerveceria” on any map app on your phone, you will literally see results everywhere.

-Three of our favorites were Mamut, Norte Brewing Co., and Insurgente.
-Insurgente and Mamut are both very easy to find using your maps app, but Norte Brewing Co. is a tricky one.
-For detailed directions on how to find this place, check the Our Tips section at the bottom of this post.
+For detailed directions on how to find this place, check out the tips section at the bottom of this post.

 In Tijuana you’ll be able to find literally every variety of beer, and I promise you that they’re all pretty fantastic.
 Just remember to always drink responsibly, because in TJ a drunk person can very quickly become a person without a wallet.

 2. Hit the Beaches at Playas de Tijuana

 Tijuana is located a few miles off of the shore, but it has a zone that extends out to the Pacific Ocean, and it is called Playas.
 If you head out this way, you’ll come across some fantastic seafood, a lively crowd, and some nice beaches.
 It’s a pretty good way to spend your afternoon if you’re looking for some sun!

 Additionally, you can check out the border wall here as the tourist area extends all the way to the U.S. border.
 In solidarity with all those affected by the migration crisis – migrants, their families, border patrol officers, etc. – the locals created a “Friendship Park” as well as several murals painted on the wall to offer words of positivity and love.

 Regardless of your stance on the border or the wall, this is a beautiful sign of humanity and love, and it is worth a visit if you’re out by Playas!